shokubohcm/personal_blog/nba_teamValuation/2_Case/EN_Case.md

-# Do Star Players Move the “Stock Price” of NBA Teams? ~(2/3) Case Studies – 5 Trades that Shook the NBAe~
+# Do Star Players Move the “Stock Price” of NBA Teams? ~(2/3) Case Studies – 5 Trades that Shook the NBA~

 ## 0. Introduction: "So, What Actually Happened to the Team's Value?"